tsheiner/teaching/modelbuilding/skills/solvent_skills.md

 #### Lacquer Thinner

 Definitely the nastiest player on this list, lacquer thinner is a smorgasbord of bad ass stuff.
-The exact ingredients will vary by manufacturer but expect to find petroleum distillates, alcohol, toluene, acetone, methyl ethyl ketone, propylene glycol, monomethyl ether acetate, ethfastenersyl acetate, and xylene.
+The exact ingredients will vary by manufacturer but expect to find petroleum distillates, alcohol, toluene, acetone, methyl ethyl ketone, propylene glycol, monomethyl ether acetate, ethyl acetate, and xylene.

 Because it contains a number of toxic components use lacquer thinner for thinning only when it is explicitly called for, as with lacquer paint.
-Use it as a degreaser only after you have found that acetone won’t work.
+Use it as a degreaser only after you have found that acetone and paint thinner won’t work.